 To supplement and reinforce our cultural excursions and bring access to the arts directly to young people in foster care, we offer creative and career workshops on the premises of our foster care agency partners.
 Our weekly workshop programing has provided more than 590 activities, to date, from dance and art classes, to drumming, playwriting and teen cooking classes.
 Our career workshops help equip young people for successful entry into the workforce by providing career insights, social skills development and helpful professional contacts.

 Take-Home Art Projects for Tots Program

-Working with a pre-school arts educator (is Meredith), we develop age-appropriate, themed activity package (packet), based on a children's book, for children aged 2-5 to take home and complete with their foster parents.
+Working with a pre-school arts educator, we develop age-appropriate, themed activity package (packet), based on a children's book, for children aged 2-5 to take home and complete with their foster parents.
 Every arts and crafts and book project (packet) is designed to stimulate creative development, encourage reading and create bonding opportunities for caregivers and children.